Abbykus/microPy-IDE/README.md

 Once you have installed MicroPython on the QDEV board you can connect to the board with the microPy-IDE.
 First set the serial port name, on Linux typically /dev/ttyUSB0.
 Also set the baudrate to 115200.
-Reset the target board and you should expect to see a '>>>' prompt in the interactive shell terminal indicating the interactive mode.
+Reset the target board and you should expect to see a **'>>>'** prompt in the interactive shell terminal indicating the interactive mode.
 You can enter MicroPython commands or scripts manually.

 ## TODO
 - Add MacOS & Windows support (COM ports, etc.)
 - Create microPython developer docset for Zeal.
 - Add support for REPL over WiFi (WebREPL, Telnet, or other?).
+- Create WiKi use instructions.